RRTs can independently authorize APD-funded home oxygen therapy applications

 In addition, there are a number of hospitals that have joint venture arrangements with a VoR (i.e., a home oxygen company that operates out of a hospital), and some RRTs at that facility may work directly for the VoR – while others do not.
 Therefore, it is up to each individual RRT who works at a hospital with a joint venture arrangement to identify when their role places them in a conflict of interest, and then to abstain from authorizing ADP Home Oxygen Applications.

-If you have any questions about how your role at a VoR or a hospital with a joint venture impacts on your ability to authorize ADP Home Oxygen Applications, please contact Carole Hamp RRT – Manager of Quality Practice at firstname.lastname@example.org
+If you have any questions about how your role at a VoR or a hospital with a joint venture impacts on your ability to authorize ADP Home Oxygen Applications, please contact Carole Hamp RRT – Deputy Registrar at firstname.lastname@example.org

 I only work at a Vendor of Record on a casual basis.
 Can I sign the initial application?